halostatue-archive/rubypython/README.markdown

 * Python objects can be treated as Ruby objects!
 * Python's standard library available to you from within Ruby.
 * Pass Ruby methods and procs as callbacks and call them from within Python code.
+* Specify the python executable to be loaded.

 ### Known Problems